Uganda's Museveni takes commanding election lead as rival alleges fraud | Politics

 Uganda's Museveni takes commanding election lead as rival alleges fraud

-Long-time leader Yoweri Museveni took a commanding lead in Uganda's presidential election with almost half the votes counted on Friday though his main rival Bobi Wine said there had been widespread fraud.

-With 49.1% of votes from Thursday's ballot counted, Museveni had won 3.9 million, or 62.7%, while main opposition candidate Wine had 1.4 million votes (29.3%), the electoral commission said just after 5 p.m.
-(1400 GMT).
-The next batch of results was due to be released at 9 p.m. when a nationwide curfew in place since March due to the COVID-19 pandemic kicks in.
+Long-time leader Yoweri Museveni had a commanding lead in Uganda's presidential election according to preliminary results on Friday though his main rival Bobi Wine said there had been widespread fraud.
+With 6.8 million ballots counted, or 37% of registered voters, Museveni had won 4.05 million, or 62.2%, while main opposition candidate Wine had 1.99 million votes (30.6%), the electoral commission said just after 9 p.m.
+(1800 GMT).

-The election campaign was marred by deadly crackdowns by security forces on opposition candidates and their supporters.
-The normally bustling capital Kampala was quiet on Friday with many shops closed for a public holiday following Thursday's poll.
-Soldiers patrolled on foot in the rain in a suburb visited by Reuters in the morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)